 Research Associate in Tumour Immunology Group

 The project will utilize novel genetic models to study the immune-stimulating effects of chemotherapy with the aim to uncover previously unappreciated mechanisms through which these drugs contribute to anti-tumoral immune responses.
-The project will involve single cell RNAseq, flow cytometry and imaging techniques.
+The project will involve single cell RNA sequencing, flow cytometry and confocal microscopy.
 The post will be primarily based on the Guy’s Campus within the School of Cancer and Pharmaceutical Sciences.
 The candidate will work closely with the principle investigator Dr James Arnold and other members of the Team.
 The candidate will more broadly benefit from the interdisciplinary research and academic networks at King’s College London.

 The successful candidate must have (or be about to receive) a PhD relating to a tumour and/or immunology subject.
-Candidates should have previous experience with single cell RNAseq and imaging techniques.
-Previous experience in intravital imaging would be highly regarded (but not essential).
+Candidates should have some previous experience with RNAseq and be interested to utilise scRNAseq.

 This post will be offered on a fixed-term contract for 36 months

 This is a full-time post - 100% full time equivalent